Categories: Plastic Surgery Blog

 • Posture and spinal alignment: Proper weight distribution minimizes tension on the shoulders and back, preserving both comfort and performance.

-The Role of Personalized Imaging and Simulation
+Personalized Imaging and Simulation

 Recovery and Return to Fitness — What to Expect